JitendraJoshi2000/Encryption/README.md

 for each char c in key:

-	pass ASCII value of c as seed and shuffle arr
+&emsp;pass ASCII value of c as seed and shuffle arr

 arr[] //Original arr